TOKEN2049-Dev/token2049-week-singapore-2024/README.md

-## Token2049 Week Events Listing App
+# Token2049 Week Events Listing App / Map

 Welcome to the Token2049 Week Events Listing App!
 This web application provides a user-friendly interface to explore and view all events scheduled for Token2049 Week, taking place from 16th to 22nd September 2024.